 Even Value Resorts, which are the lowest price you can get to stay at a Disney Resort, can cost upwards of $200 USD a night, and Deluxe Resorts can run upwards of $1000 a night, so having a perfect and magical room is expected.

 But, like any hospitality company, Disney World is run by humans, and we all make mistakes.
 So, let’s take a look at a few stories on things that have gone wrong at a Disney World Resort, from pretty horrible, to a minor inconvenience.

 Facebook user Amy Riese posted about a not-so-magical experience she recently had at Disney’s Riviera Resort.

 “Ewww.. blood stained bed sheet.
 Not mine!!!.. didn’t notice this last night… There are actually several spots.. called housekeeping..they will bring fresh sheets, but can’t change them due to covid.
 Fun times ahead…”

-This is of course something that for many, could ruin a vacation.
-To find blood stained sheets in a Deluxe Resort at Disney World is definitely unacceptable in terms of Disney standards — or, really, any standards.
-As Amy mentioned, unfortunately due to the pandemic, housekeeping does not change your bedding for you, and having to do that yourself in this situation would definitely be upsetting.
+This is something that, for many, could ruin a vacation.
+Finding blood-stained sheets in a Deluxe Resort at Disney World is unacceptable in terms of Disney standards — or, really, any standards.
+As Amy mentioned, unfortunately, due to the pandemic, housekeeping does not change your bedding for you, and having to do that yourself in this situation would definitely be upsetting.